start2020/Awesome-TimeSeries-LLM-FM/README.md

 Feel free to cite this survey if you find it useful to you!
 ```
-@misc{ye2024survey,
+@article{ye2024survey,
-      title={A Survey of Time Series Foundation Models: Generalizing Time Series Representation with Large Language Model},
+  title={A Survey of Time Series Foundation Models: Generalizing Time Series Representation with Large Language Mode},
-      author={Jiexia Ye and Weiqi Zhang and Ke Yi and Yongzi Yu and Ziyue Li and Jia Li and Fugee Tsung},
+  author={Ye, Jiexia and Zhang, Weiqi and Yi, Ke and Yu, Yongzi and Li, Ziyue and Li, Jia and Tsung, Fugee},
-      year={2024},
-      eprint={2405.02358},
-      archivePrefix={arXiv}
+  journal={arXiv preprint arXiv:2405.02358},
+  year={2024}
 }
 ```